 As we discussed in our previous blog: introduce yourself in Albanian, Albania has a different name to Albanians, which is Shqipëri.
 The people call themselves the Shqiptarët, which comes from the verb to ‘speak clearly.’

 Historically, Albania was unfortunate enough to be beside some of the most dominant empires in world history, including the Byzantine and Roman.
 The Byzantines called it ‘Albanoi’, The Romans ‘Albanenses.’

 The prevailing theory is in a related ancient language, ‘Alb’ meant Hill, and as we discussed in our article: Sorry In Albanian, Albania is 70% mountainous.

-It wasn’t until the 14th century when this name became more common with native people, and it was finally solidified in the 17th and 18th centuries.
+It wasn’t until the 14th century that this name became more common with native people, and it was finally solidified in the 17th and 18th centuries.

 So there you have it.
 We’ve learned Masculine Albanian names, feminine Albanian names, and a little about how the country ended up with its name.

 The Albanian word for difficult is ‘i vështirë,’ and learning Albanian is definitely that.
-That’s why we recommend you take a multi-faceted approach in your learning method.
+That’s why we recommend you take a multi-faceted approach to your learning method.

 Picture a pyramid.
 Ling is the base.
 That is where you learn the fundamentals.
 You make your way through the phrases building your vocabulary, listening, and reading skills.
 Traditionally, language learning apps weren’t always best for practicing your speaking, but we feel Ling has changed that with the introduction of the chatbot app.